Cruise Complaints Introduction

 Service

 From our experience, we have always found that the service you receive on a cruise ship is always way better than anything you would receive on land.
 Cruise lines pride themselves on the excellence of their service.
 Occasionally you do hear of passengers who feel the service they have received is below par, in which case it should be reported.
+Some passengers will complain about everything – once identified, avoid them like the plague.

-Tendering
+Tendering Ashore

 Big ships generally mean overcrowded elevators or lifts.
-We often try to avoid using elevators and use the stairs to help burn off some of the excess calories gained whilst cruising but not everyone has that option.
+We often try to avoid using elevators and use the stairs to help burn off some of the excess calories gained whilst cruising, but not everyone has that option.
 When your only choice to get from deck to deck is a limited number of crowded elevators, it can be frustrating and understandably leads to grumbles.

-If using the elevators is a must, always observe some common courtesy by allowing people to exit before you enter when it stops at your floor, moving in so others can join you.
-Kids love elevators and can often be found simply going up and down from one lift to another.
-Frustrating to say the least.
+If using the elevators is a must, always observe some common courtesy by allowing people to exit before you enter when it stops at your floor and moving in so others can join you.

 Banned Items